 Inspections

 We ensure that all our Tier 1 suppliers are visited by management at least twice a year.
 These visits allow us to identify and work with suppliers to resolve any issues as quickly as possible.
-Our UK based teams endeavor to visit as regularly as possible, to support our locally based teams who frequently visit and work at the sites of our Tier 1 suppliers.
-Being based at our suppliers provides considerable insight into the supplier’s processes and the day-to-day conditions of the site.
+Our UK-based managers have resumed regular travel to support our locally based teams who frequently visit and work at the sites of our Tier 1 suppliers.
+Having a permanent presence at all our suppliers provides considerable insight into the supplier’s processes and the day-to-day conditions of the site.

 The Steps We're Taking

-We’ve made progress across a number of areas to improve visibility and minimize the risks associated to modern slavery within any supply chain that we have exposure to.
+We continue to progress improvements to visibility and minimise the risks associated to modern slavery within any supply chain that we have exposure to.

-Through diligent work with our Far East suppliers we have had all Tier 1 suppliers audited.
-In the past year 100% of our Tier 1 suppliers based in China and Vietnam have been audited.
-Globally 90% of our production is covered by SMETA and SEDEX audited factories, with the remaining 10% in progress.
+Through diligent work with our Far East suppliers 100% of our Tier 1 suppliers based in China and Vietnam audited independently.
+90% of our production outside of the UK is covered by SMETA and SEDEX audited factories, with the remaining 10% in progress.

 Employee Awareness & Training

-We recognize that the effectiveness of the above policies do rely heavily on the awareness and ability of our teams to identify these potential issues.
-We therefore ensure that employees who are directly involved in the supply chain have received training on how best to identify and address any possible breaches of our sourcing policy, with a focus on how to recognize signs of modern slavery.
+We recognise that the effectiveness of the above policies does rely heavily on the awareness and ability of our teams to identify these potential issues.
+We therefore ensure that employees who are directly involved in the supply chain have received training on how best to identify and address any possible breaches of our sourcing policy, with a focus on how to recognise signs of modern slavery.

 Assessment & Effectiveness